dhershman1/tapidatcher/README.md

   - Example: `tapidatcher -s src`
 - `-r, --require`: Tell tapidatcher to use requires with tape, similar to `tape -r`
   - Example: `tapidatcher -r esm`
-- `-i, --inline`: Tells tapidatcher where to find your code and that your tests are within the same folder as your source code
-  - Example: `tapidatcher -i src`
 - `-e, --ending`: The file name ending used so tapidatcher can tell the difference between tests and source code
   - This is only required if you are using the `-i` argument
   - Defaults to `.js` if not set